Live at the Royal Albert Hall (The Who album)

-Live at the Royal Albert Hall is a three-CD live album set by The Who, released in 2003.
+Live at the Royal Albert Hall is a three-CD live album set by the English rock band the Who, released in June 2003.

 Discs one and two were recorded on 27 November 2000 and consist of John Entwistle, Roger Daltrey, Pete Townshend, Zak Starkey, and John "Rabbit" Bundrick performing a concert at the Royal Albert Hall for the Teenage Cancer Trust along with several guests.
-Disc three features four songs from The Who's last concert with John Entwistle, from 8 February 2002.
+Disc three features four songs from the Who's last concert with John Entwistle, from 8 February 2002.
 Townshend dedicated "Heart to Hang Onto" to the late Ronnie Lane.
 The concert was also released on DVD as The Who & Special Guests: Live at the Royal Albert Hall.